JHU-PL-Lab/www-pl/logistics.md

 ### Class Time and location

 We will meet 1:30-2:45PM on Mondays and Wednesdays in Krieger 170.
-You are expected to attend all lectures in-person, but if there are reasons you cannot attend such as being quarantined, sick, travelling, etc the lecture recordings should be available on Panopto.
+You are expected to attend all lectures in-person, but if there are reasons you cannot attend such as being sick, travelling, etc the lecture recordings should be available on Panopto.

 ### Q&amp;A: Courselore